Updated January 3, 2020

 What advice would you give to women just getting started in this industry or who are facing challenges in getting started?
 Are there resources you can recommend for those looking to build their skill set and keep aware of less traditional foodservice opportunities?

 The best advice I was ever given is something Matt Lightner said to me.
 He said: “When it feels like you’re trying too hard, just leave it there and come back later.”
-I hate to think about something too much, to force it.
 You know when you’re forcing something.
 Sometimes you can be inspired, but when you get to the kitchen, your idea is not quite there.
 You can keep pushing it, but sometimes it’s best to just walk away and pick it up again after a week or a month or even a year.

 Another thing I would say to anyone starting out in this industry is, “Don’t give up easily!”
 I’m not going to be super-romantic about this and say that things are way better than they were 20 years ago in foodservice.
 I mean, I don’t come from the 1960s, so I’m sure if I were to talk to Alice Waters she would say “Oh, it has changed.”
 And I’m sure things have changed, though maybe not as rapidly as we would like.
 The difficulties are still here—they’re not gonna go away.
 They’re still here for me.
 They just have a different name, another face.
 You know, especially with foodservice, it’s always going to be a little bit difficult, but it doesn’t mean you have to quit.
 Find what you love and stick to it.